-I once spoke to a Costco butcher who told me each of their rotisserie chickens weighs a minimum of three pounds, not counting the packaging.
+I once spoke to a Costco butcher who told me each of their rotisserie chickens weighs a minimum of three pounds.
 Anything smaller is used to make food items such as chicken salad or chicken pot pie.
 The good news for consumers is that most of their roasted chickens weigh a lot more than three pounds, sometimes up to six pounds!
 Look for a chicken whose breast meat is touching the top of the packaging, and you’ll know you’ve picked a big one.

 To give you an idea of how much meat you can get from a rotisserie chicken, I pulled off 2 pounds, 6 ounces from a chicken that weighed 4 pounds, 5 ounces.
 These results are consistent with those I described here.

 Between the two chickens, I bought that day I had five pounds of meat.
 That’s a deal for $10, even better when you consider the added benefit of getting stock from the carcasses.

 As I carved off the meat, I collected the bones, skin and even the gelled chicken juice from the bottom of the packaging.

 How to Make Chicken Stock from Bones

 2-3 large cooked rotisserie chickens, or 2-3 frozen carcasses